bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 It is very similar because a NFT is a colored coin of one, basically.
 So it really is just the issuance of an asset.
-The name colored coin has been kind of what's been used I think it's been maybe counterparty was the first or...
+The name colored coin has been kind of what's been used I think it's been maybe Counterparty was the first or...

 Sjors Provoost: 00:15:42

-No, counterparty is not a colored coin.
+No, Counterparty is not a colored coin.

 Aaron van Wirdum: 00:15:43

-Colored coins predate counterparty.
+Colored coins predate Counterparty.

 Ruben Somsen: 00:15:45